Crepes with Asparagus and Hummus

 Tools

-The tools needed for the crepes and hummus are indicated in the respective recipes.
+The tools needed for the crepes and the hummus are listed in their respective recipes.

 Steps

-• Make 8 crepes following the recipe here: Vegan Crepes.
-The batter needs to rest for about 8 hours, so it’s best to prepare it the night before.
-Cooking the crepes is quick, they will be ready in about 10 minutes.
+• Make 8 crepes following the recipe here: Vegan crepes.
+The batter should rest for about 8 hours, so it’s best to prepare it the evening before.
+Cooking the crepes is quick; they’ll be ready in about 10 minutes.

 Vegan Crepes, Eat without Belly

-• For the hummus, use the ingredients I indicated as it’s a simpler hummus than my recipe here: Light Chickpea Hummus.
-If you use pre-cooked chickpeas, the hummus is ready in 10 minutes.
-If you want to cook chickpeas from dry, consider soaking them overnight and boiling for at least 2 hours.
+• For the hummus use the ingredients I indicated, as this is a simpler hummus than my recipe here: Light chickpea hummus.
+If you use already cooked chickpeas, the hummus is ready in about 10 minutes.
+If you want to cook dried chickpeas, remember to soak them overnight and then boil them for at least 2 hours.

-• Put the chickpeas in the blender jug along with the tahini, garlic powder, and juice and grated peel of half a lemon.
+• Put the chickpeas in the blender jar together with the tahini, garlic powder and the juice and grated zest of half a lemon.

 Crepes with asparagus and hummus, Eat without Belly

 • Blend and taste.
-If needed, add a bit more salt and lemon or garlic powder, according to your taste.
+If needed, add a little salt and more lemon or garlic powder, according to your taste.

 Crepes with asparagus and hummus, Eat without Belly

-• Blend until the hummus is smooth and set aside.
+• Blend until the hummus is very smooth and set it aside.

 Crepes with asparagus and hummus, Eat without Belly

-• Wash the asparagus, remove the woody ends, and if they are very hard, you can peel a few inches off the base.
+• Wash the asparagus, remove the woody end and, if they’re very tough, you can peel about 1 inch off the base.
 Cut off the tender tips and set them aside.
 Cut the stalks into pieces.

 Crepes with asparagus and hummus, Eat without Belly

-• Boil only the pieces for 5-10 minutes in lightly salted water.
+• Boil only the asparagus pieces for 5–10 minutes in lightly salted water.

 Crepes with asparagus and hummus, Eat without Belly

-• Add the stalks for a few minutes.
-They should be tender but not too soft.
+• Add also the stalks for a few minutes.
+They should be tender but not too soft, please.

 Crepes with asparagus and hummus, Eat without Belly

-• Place the crepes on the work surface.
+• Place the crepes on your work surface.
 Divide the hummus among the 8 crepes and spread it evenly with a spatula.

 Crepes with asparagus and hummus, Eat without Belly